zhonghan721/tp/docs/UserGuide.md

 **Links**

-* Words in blue are [links](#navigating-the-user-guide) that you can click on to navigate to the relevant section. <br/><br/>
+* Words in blue are [links](#navigating-the-user-guide) that you can click on to navigate to the relevant section.

-* A [&uarr; Back to Table of Contents](#table-of-contents) link is available at the end of every section for you to return to the Table of Contents, so that you can access another section from there easily. <br/>
+* A [&uarr; Back to Table of Contents](#table-of-contents) link is available at the end of every section for you to return to the Table of Contents, so that you can access another section from there easily.

 <div style="page-break-after: always;"></div><br/>

 **Syntax Highlighting**

 * Words in `code COLOUR`{.swift} represent the command format that you should use when entering commands into HomeBoss.
-  <br/><br/>

-* Words in `code NORMAL` represent actual words that you can enter into HomeBoss. <br/><br/>
+* Words in `code NORMAL` represent actual words that you can enter into HomeBoss.

-**Screenshots**
+<br/>**Screenshots**

-* Screenshots are added below each example where it helps enhance the clarity of the **expected outcome** from running the command that precedes it. <br/><br/>
+* Screenshots are added below each example where it helps enhance the clarity of the **expected output** from running the command that precedes it.

-* Whereever the explanation that follows each command is sufficient to convey the expected outcome, screenshots are omitted to reduce clutter. <br/>
+* Whereever the explanation that follows each command is sufficient to convey the expected output, screenshots are omitted to reduce clutter.
+The output will be shown in `codeblocks` instead.

 <br/>